jonathancornelissen/highfrequency/readme.md

 ## Special thanks

 We would like to thank [Brian Peterson](https://github.com/braverock), [Chris Blakely](https://github.com/clisztian), [Eric Zivot](https://faculty.washington.edu/ezivot/) and Maarten Schermer.
-We are also grateful to [Dirk Eddelbuettel](https://github.com/eddelbuettel) for his support as a mentor during the Google Summmer of Code 2019.
+We are also grateful to [Dirk Eddelbuettel](https://github.com/eddelbuettel) for his support as a mentor during the Google Summer of Code 2019.